UmiKami/to-do-app-react/README.md

 # This the first iteration of the app

-This first iteration consists of:<br>
+This first iteration consists of:
     - Adding and removing taskss
     - Task count
     - Global timer at top left
     - Implementation of community component "Simple Bar"

 # Preview